keithalewis/math/ep.md

 is no arbitrage.

-The one-period Fundamental Theorem of Asset Pricing states there is no model arbitrage if and only if $x$ belongs to the smallest closed cone contaning the range of $X$.
+The one-period Fundamental Theorem of Asset Pricing states there is no model arbitrage if and only if $x$ belongs to the smallest closed cone containing the range of $X$.
 Note this statement does not involve any measures.
 The FTAP is a geometric result, not a probabilistic result.